DataDog/documentation/content/en/synthetics/private_locations/_index.md

 {{% /tab %}}
 {{% tab "Helm" %}}

 Private locations are Kubernetes deployments that you can install on your Kubernetes cluster with Helm.
-You can access the [helm chart][101] on Github.
-It can run on Linux-based Kubernetes.**\***
+The [helm chart][101] can run on Linux-based Kubernetes.

 **\*** **Use and operation of this software is governed by the End User License Agreement available [here][102].**